sgvlug/website/content/posts/2005-09-08-september-2005-meeting.md

----
 layout: post
-title: "September 2005 Meeting"
+Title: "September 2005 Meeting"
 description: ""
-category: meetings
+Category: meetings
 tags: [meeting]
 meetingdate: 2005-09-08
----

 Matt Ingenthron from Sun Microsystems will review Sun's involvement in the
 various open source communities and talk a bit about the latest, greatest hunk